addiscent/php-server-mon-sys/README.md

             root@7587be7d4eed:/#

       Where "_root@7587be7d4eed:/#_" indicates a prompt from within the running _Docker_ container.
 The prompt is not running on a true terminal on-boad the container, so program screen output functionality is limited.
-However, it is useful enough for exploration inside the operating container, and troubleshooting.
+However, it is useful enough for exploration inside the operating container, and troubleshooting if necessary.

+  - _build-php-fpm.sh_ - very seldom used.
+Prevents having to remember arcanum

 ## Backing Up _Php-Server-Mon-Sys_
 The entire _Php-Server-Mon-Sys_ Home directory, including the MySQL database, is backed-up into a single _.tar.gz_ file.